Humerus, other impairment of

 A 20% rating requires: With frequent episodes and guarding of all arm movements; 30.
 A 80% rating requires: Loss of head of (flail shoulder); 70.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Humerus, other impairment of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Humerus, other impairment of qualify for TDIU?

-What evidence do I need to establish service connection for Humerus, other impairment of?
+What evidence supports a higher rating for Humerus, other impairment of?

-What is the C&P exam like for Humerus, other impairment of?
+What happens at the C&P exam for Humerus, other impairment of?

 Get a Personalized Rating Analysis